Health Systems Reeling from Global Pandemic

 Coming Out Ahead

-In the new reality presented by the global coronavirus pandemic, adaptation is key.
-Hospitals and health systems that can offer high-quality care and embrace billable remote behavioral health services, behavioral health integration, and measurement-based care will be on track to come out ahead and remain viable in the quickly changing healthcare landscape.
+In this new reality presented by the global coronavirus pandemic, adaptation is key.
+Hospitals and health systems that can offer high-quality care and embrace virtual care solutions along with remote patient monitoring, behavioral health integration, and measurement-based care will be on track to come out ahead and remain viable in the quickly changing healthcare landscape.

-These concepts represent a significant shift in the treatment paradigm but will be table stakes moving forward.
+These concepts represent a significant shift in the treatment paradigm.
 Change of this scale doesn’t happen overnight.
 But the implications, especially during the current global pandemic, could help change the trajectory of patients’ lives as well as the financial viability of enterprise health systems for years to come.